 No excuse is needed to vote absentee in Virginia.

 Early Voting In Virginia

-Virginia offers in-person absentee voting.
-Voters can only vote early with an approved excuse.
+Virginia offers in-person early voting.
+No excuse is needed to vote early.
 Early voting begins 45 days and ends three days (Saturday) before the election.

 Primary Elections In Virginia

 Virginia has open primaries.
-Any registered voter can participate in primary elections, regardless of political party.
+Any registered voter may participate in any political party's primary election.
 17-year-olds can vote in the primary election if they will be 18 by the corresponding general election.

 Voter ID In Virginia